 You do.

-You're up against odds that you've you've not been up, and you're up against things that you never thought you'd be up against.
+You're up against odds that you've not been up, and you're up against things that you never thought you'd be up against.

 No, this is a whole different.

-I've been in business for twenty years.
+I've been in business for 20 years.

 I've been in the trade for 32, and I've never seen anything that even was close to this.